christyheaton/PostGIS_Tab_Convert/README.md

 ## Overview

-This script will automate and customize data export from PostGIS databases into shapefiles.
+This script was created in order to break down [OpenStreetMap] (https://www.openstreetmap.org/) planet point, line, and polygon data into small shapefiles by theme (counties, parks, expressways, etc).

 [Export_All.py] (https://github.com/christyheaton/PostGIS_Tab_Convert/blob/master/Export_All.py) is a simple script that loops through all of the country databases and exports the data in "planet_osm_line", "planet_osm_point", "planet_osm_polygon", "planet_osm_roads" into shapefiles without customization.
 Warning: this may produce extremely large files.